eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 -H "Accept: application/json"
 -H "x-cr-api-token: apiToken"
 ```
-Alternatively, you can the see the incoming sensor data via the <a href="http://Bosch IoT Developer Console">Bosch IoT Developer Console</a>
+Alternatively, you can the see the incoming sensor data via the <a href="https://console.bosch-iot-suite.com">Bosch IoT Developer Console</a>

 ## What's next ?